alexs2112/University-Notes/GRST357/16 - Ovid, Met. 10-11.md

 	- In lace of his daughter Hebe who was relieved of her duties as cupbearer upon her marriage to Hercules

 ### Song 3: Hyacinthus
- - A mortal Apollo loved
+ - A mortal Apollo loved, more emotional than physical/sexual
  - Favourite activities together were hunting and sports
  - Tried to decide who could throw a discus further
  - Apollo went first, threw the discus an incredible distance